Coverage Policy Manual

 The recommended dosage for lung cancer is 5.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.

-Please see FDA prescription guidance for recommended dose modifications, temporary interruption or treatment discontinuation in management of adverse reactions.
+Please see prescription guidance for recommended dose modifications, temporary interruption or treatment discontinuation in management of adverse reactions.

 Please refer to a separate policy on Site of Care or Site of Service Review policy #2018030 for pharmacologic/biologic medications.